Azure/iot-edge-opc-proxy/readme.md

 doing so, ensure that "Requires client authentication" is checked, and a "Shared Access Policy" with the name "proxy" and "send" and "listen" claims is added.

-For simplicity, the proxy executable (unless provided otherwise, e.g. through command line), as well as the samples, read connection strings from the  ```_HUB_CS ``` and  ```_SB_CS ``` environment variables respectively, .

-Note that if you use the  ```_SB_CS ``` environment variable to configure the samples, you will only be able to run one instance of the sample at a time.
+Also note that if you use the  ```_SB_CS ``` environment variable to configure the samples, you will only be able to run one instance of the sample at a time.
 If you want to run several samples simultaneously, you will need to provide each sample instance with its own Service Bus Hybrid
 Connection connection string containing a unique <application-instance-name>.

 ## Proxy Module Host Sample